Durvalumab Clinical Trials for Mesothelioma

 If treatment in these clinical trials proves safe and effective, durvalumab could be approved to treat pleural mesothelioma.

-Currently, just two clinical trials of durvalumab are recruiting mesothelioma patients.
+Currently, two clinical trials of durvalumab are recruiting mesothelioma patients in various locations.
 Others are ongoing and not recruiting or have been suspended.

 — SMARTEST Trial—